Intreecom/robotlb/README.md

     # Requests specific IP address for the load balancer in the private network.
 If not specified,
     # a random one is given.
 This parameter does nothing in case if network is not specified.
     robotlb/lb-private-ip: "10.10.10.10"
+    # Whether to keep the public interface enabled.
+Set this to false for an internal-only load
+    # balancer.
+In that case, the private IP is announced in the Service status.
+    robotlb/lb-public-interface: "false"
     # Node selector for the loadbalancer.
 This is only required if ROBOTLB_DYNAMIC_NODE_SELECTOR
     # is set to false.
 If not specified then, all nodes will be selected as LB targets by default.
     # This property helps you filter out nodes.